 Move outside the heart of Paris and you quickly arrive in areas that were previously small suburban towns and villages.
 Some of these are well-known today and have moved upmarket, such as Belleville, Montmartre and Batignolles, but in my opinion the one which has managed to keep its original identity the most is Charonne.
-This is all the more surprising when you consider that huge towers today constitute one edge of this ‘village’!
+This is all the more surprising when you consider that huge tower blocks today constitute one edge of this ‘village’!

 The best way to appreciate this area is to walk up the Rue de Bagnolet from M° Alexandre Dumas until you arrive at the XIIth century Romanesque Eglise St Germain de Charonne, one of only two left in Paris with an adjoining cemetery.